blackstorm/goose/README.md

 **Tired of using WordPress and static page generators? try Goose 🦆 now**

+## Want an easier way to create your blog?

+Use GitHub issues as your blog, try [🗿Gitblog](https://www.gitblog.io)

 ## Overview
 Goose is a simple and lightweight text-style blog application that only uses three tables to store blog data.
 It's built on top of Ruby on Rails and SQLite 3.
 Goose has a beautiful admin interface and `markdown` support, it's very easy to use, it's a good choice for a personal blog.